nbelouard/AmphibianIsotopicNiches/README.md

 # Description

-Coexistence between an invasive crayfish and native amphibians through non-overlapping isotopic niches.
+Local isotopic niche partitioning and the coexistence between native amphibians and invasive crayfish

 Invasive species are widely reported to cause local extinctions of native species.
 The red swamp crayfish, _Procambarus clarkii_, has been repeatedly shown to impact amphibians through predation and competition.
 Studying species isotopic niches in natural ecosystems where this crayfish coexists with native amphibians is a way to test our comprehension of the mechanisms underlying species coexistence.

 This package contains all the data and R code associated with an article currently submitted to Journal of Animal Ecology.

 ## Clone this project locally